 Bedford Sports Awards

-The Bedford Sports Awards, which were originally initiated by Sport Bedford and are supported by a range of local companies, would be celebrating its 25th Anniversary this year celebrating the sporting achievements or clubs, teams and individuals based in or affiliated to clubs situated in Bedford Borough.
+The Bedford Sports Awards, which were originally initiated by Sport Bedford and are supported by a range of local companies, would have celebrated its 25th anniversary in 2020 celebrating the sporting achievements or clubs, teams and individuals based in or affiliated to clubs situated in Bedford Borough.

-Unfortunately due to the current circumstances and the increasing risk of COVID-19 we have decided to postpone this year’s award ceremony to December 2021 (and include two years of recognition).
+Unfortunately due to the circumstances in 2020 and the increasing risk of COVID-19, we decided to postpone last year’s award ceremony to December 2021 (and include two years of recognition).

-However, we are still very proud of all the achievements this year and everyone who has gone over and above to keep people active, achieve their goals and continue to inspire.
+We were still very proud of all the achievements from 2020 and everyone who has gone over and above to keep people active, achieve their goals and continue to inspire, and so in December 2020 we recognised 42 Bedford Borough’s Sports and Physical Activity Heroes.

 - Sports club of the year - Bedford Hockey Club